 Methods of Instruction

 Lectures will anchor instruction.
-Other methods may include: Audio-visual demonstrations,student self- assessment, case studies, guest speakers with particular expertise in vocational/career assessment and counselling, small group activities, group discussions, behavioural rehearsal, video, DVD and computer simulations.
+Other methods may include: Audio-visual demonstrations, student self- assessment, case studies, guest speakers, small group activities, group discussions, behavioural rehearsal, videos, and computer simulations.

 Means of Assessment